Stock market today: Wall Street drifts ahead of Fed decision on rates

 NEW YORK (AP) — Stocks are drifting Wednesday, as Wall Street waits to hear what the Federal Reserve’s latest economy-moving decision will be on interest rates.

-Some stocks were making sharp moves, including drops for several health insurers after UnitedHealth Group flagged how many customers were getting outpatient services.
-That’s something that could raise costs for insurers, and UnitedHealth fell 7.9%.
-Humana dropped 13%.
+Some stocks were making sharp moves, including drops for several health insurers after UnitedHealth Group flagged how many customers were getting knee procedures and other outpatient services done.
+That’s something that could raise costs for insurers, and UnitedHealth fell 6.9%.
+Humana dropped 11.6%.

-Stocks of companies that make products used in health procedures, meanwhile, were at the front of the market.
-Stryker rose 4.3%.
+Stocks of companies that make products used in hip replacements and other health procedures, meanwhile, were at the front of the market.
+Stryker rose 4.8%, and Boston Scientific gained 3.9%.

 But the majority of Wall Street was quiet, with the main event coming later in the afternoon.
 That's when the Federal Reserve will announce its latest move on interest rates after jacking them to their highest levels since 2007 in hopes of getting high inflation under control.